CIWF Logo Food Business

 ChickenTrack, Resources & Awards

-Compassion will be keeping track of the progress companies are making towards introducing the higher welfare criteria of the 2026 European Chicken Commitment through its ChickenTrack report.
+Compassion keeps track of the progress companies are making towards introducing the higher welfare criteria of the 2026 European Chicken Commitment through its ChickenTrack report.

 If you want to know more about broiler chicken welfare we have developed a range of resources to help you.
 And if you signed up for the European Chicken Commitment you may also be eligible for one of our Good Chicken Awards.